the episode

 John McLarty: Right.

-Kimberly Faith: You know, it’s not, you know, just like, it’s not because I’m a rebellious doesn’t mean it undoes the adoption decree that the judge entered.
-Right?
+Kimberly Faith: You know, it’s not, you know, just like, it’s not because I’m rebellious doesn’t mean it undoes the adoption decree that the judge entered, right?
 Just because a child is rebellious does not mean that they lose their genetics in my family.
-They are gonna lose a lot of blessings.
+They are going to lose a lot of blessings.
 Or if you have an adult child who, you know, wants to come into your house and violate your love, violate your rules, you know, trash it, take everything that’s precious to you and just, you know, trash it or stomp on it or whatever, you know, desecrate the things that you hold precious.
+Well, you’re not going to have a close relationship with that child.
+They have chosen to go astray, basically.
+And without repentance, that and reconciliation, that relationship is going to suffer.
+And they’re going to be the ones who suffer.
+And, again, that’s a very poor example because we are not God, you know, but we can understand that.

 John McLarty: Right.
 So they won’t become your un child.